0xMillz/dex-market-data-api/README.md

 # Usage

-If you run `pnpmx hardhat --help` you'll get an output of all the tasks you can run.
+If you run `pnpm dlx hardhat --help` you'll get an output of all the tasks you can run.

 ## Deploying Contracts